 7 things you probably didn’t know about Thanksgiving and the military

-The spirit of Thanksgiving has been alive and well in the U.S. armed forces for over a century
+The spirit of Thanksgiving has been alive and well in the U.S. military for over a century.

 Editor’s note: This article was originally published in November 2016